 The High Cost of Data Loss

 Do you understand the real cost of data loss to your business?
-Data loss is one of the most common causes of business disruption, and one of the costliest.
+Not only is data loss one of the most common causes of business disruption, but it can also be one of the costliest.
 When critical files get wiped out, operations suffer, and downtime begins.
 Even the loss of a single file can create costly challenges for a business.
 In the case of a large-scale data loss, like a ransomware attack, the recovery cost can sometimes be insurmountable for smaller companies.
 Trying to figure out the average cost of data loss can be challenging because it varies depending on the size of the business and the value of the data.

 - A 2018 study by Ponemon Institute found that the global average cost of data loss was a staggering $3.6 million, or approximately $141 per data record.
 However, this research mostly focused on data breaches such as theft of personal user data login information and credit card numbers.